 All these canals have accessible towpaths, including the dry section between Tringford and Wendover.

-For more information visit the British Waterways website or contact their Milton Keynes office on 01908 302500.
+For more information contact Canal and River Trust via their website or their Milton Keynes office on 01908 302500.

 The Natural History Museum at Tring (formerly the Walter Rothschild Zoological Museum) is one of the finest collections of stuffed mammals, birds, reptiles and insects in the UK.
 It includes examples of several animals now extinct, and a model of a dodo!
 The collection was given to the nation by Walter Rothschild on his death in 1937.